Compounding Formula Calculation

 Compound Interest will be –

 Hence, the amount of interest will be 14,490 on the amount invested.

 KBC Bank has just launched a new product to compete with the existing market product.
 They believe this would be the winning game for them.
 Below are the details of both of the schemes.
 Mr. W was interested in investing in New Scheme as he was shown by the bank that the interest amount he would earn at maturity would be 37,129.99 and 52,279.48 on the existing scheme and a new scheme.
 You are required to validate the statement made by the banker.

 4.9 (1,067 ratings) 250+ Courses | 40+ Projects | 1000+ Hours | Full Lifetime Access | Certificate of Completion

-Here, we need to do a comparison of the schemes and Mr. W will surely get lured by seeing the difference of interest earned.
-But, however, there is a mismatch in a number of years and hence cannot be compared to the interest of 37,129.99 verses 52,279.48 as one is for 4 years and the other one is for 5 years.
-Hence, we will calculate the compound interest for 4 years.
+Here, we need to make a comparison of the schemes, and Mr. W will surely get lured by seeing the difference of interest earned.
+However, there is a mismatch in several years and hence cannot be compared to the interest of 37,129.99 verses 52,279.48 as one is for four years, and the other one is for five years.
+Hence, we will calculate the compound interest for four years.

 Therefore, the calculation of compound interest for the existing scheme can be done as follows,

 - = 100,000 [ (1+(7.92%/12))(4*12) – 1 ]

 - = 100,000 [ (1.0198)48 – 1 ]

 Compounding Interest of Existing Scheme will be –